Introduction to Online Convex Optimization: Zero-sum Games and Equilibria

 The dual program to the above LP is given by

 By similar arguments, the dual program precisely defines $\lambda_C$ and $\y^\star$.
 The duality theorem asserts that $\lambda_R = \lambda_C = \lambda^\star$, which gives von Neumann's theorem.

 The other direction, i.e., showing that von Neumann's theorem implies LP duality, is slightly more involved.
 Basically, one can convert any LP into the format of a zero-sum game.
-Special care is needed to ensure that the original LP is indeed feasible, as zero-sum games are always feasible.
+Special care is needed to ensure that the original LP is indeed feasible, as zero-sum games are always feasible and linear programs need not be.
 The details are left as an exercise at the end of this chapter.